School Logo

 Alex also drew a hand to show the operation

-(action) of taking away.
+(action) of subtraction.

 Emma's arrows